 3. Equipment Needed

-• Baking Dish: A 9×13 inch baking dish is ideal for layering the potatoes and cheese.
+- Baking Dish: A 9x13 inch dish is perfect for layering the potatoes and cheese.

-• Knife and Cutting Board: For slicing the potatoes evenly and safely.
+- Knife and Cutting Board: So you can slice the potatoes nice and even.

 4. Detailed Recipe for Cheesy Garlic Scalloped Potatoes